Aztec codex: Classification

 The types of information in manuscripts fall into several categories: calendrical, historical, genealogical, cartographic, economic/tribute, economic/census and cadastral, and economic/property plans.
 A census of 434 pictorial manuscripts of all of Mesoamerica gives information on the title, synonyms, location, history, publication status, regional classification, date, physical description, description of the work itself, a bibliographical essay, list of copies, and a bibliography.
 Indigenous texts known as Techialoyan manuscripts are written on native paper (amatl) are also surveyed.
-They follow a standard format, usually written in alphabetic Nahuatl with pictorial content concerning a meeting of a given indigenous pueblo's leadership and their marking out the boundaries of the municipality.
+They follow a standard format, usually written in alphabetic Nahuatl with pictorial content concerning a meeting of a given Indigenous pueblo's leadership and their marking out the boundaries of the municipality.
 A type of colonial-era pictorial religious texts are catechisms called Testerian manuscripts.
-They contain prayers and mnemonic devices.
-An interesting type of pictorial codex are ones deliberately falsified.
+They contain prayers and mnemonic devices, some of which were deliberately falsified.
 John B. Glass published a catalog of such manuscripts that were published without the forgeries being known at the time.

-Another mixed alphabetic and pictorial source for Mesoamerican ethnohistory is the late sixteenth-century Relaciones geográficas, with information on individual indigenous settlements in colonial Mexico, created on the orders of the Spanish crown.
-Each relación was ideally to include a pictorial of the town, usually done by an indigenous resident connected with town government.
-Although these manuscripts were created for Spanish administrative purposes, they contain important information about the history and geography of indigenous polities.
+Another mixed alphabetic and pictorial source for Mesoamerican ethnohistory is the late sixteenth-century Relaciones geográficas, with information on individual Indigenous settlements in colonial Mexico, created on the orders of the Spanish crown.
+Each relación was ideally to include a pictorial of the town, usually done by an Indigenous resident connected with town government.
+Although these manuscripts were created for Spanish administrative purposes, they contain important information about the history and geography of Indigenous polities.